Kaiddd/Hydroxide/README.md

 (I don't know a real solution to the check so I am opting on just removing the things it checks)

-Note: This breaks hydroxide's get calling script and spy calling function features
+Note: This breaks hydroxide's get calling script and spy calling function features, possibly more.

 # Hydroxide
 <i>General purpose pen-testing tool for games on the Roblox engine</i>